zeljko00/multibranch_pipeline/README.txt

-Enhanced hello from Multibranch pipeline!
+ENHANCED hello from Multibranch pipeline!